 If you’re big reality television fan, one show you probably watch is HGTV’s Property Brothers.
 Like many of the show’s fans, you probably want to know everything about Drew and Jonathan Scott’s personal life.
 One thing you might be wondering about is their personal finances.
-Exactly how much are the brothers worth?
+How much are Drew and Jonathan Scott worth?
 Wonder no more; we have some answers.

 Here’s how much Drew and Jonathan Scott are really worth.

 Drew and Jonathan Scott started out (and are still) working in real estate.
 When they were 18-year-old students at the University of Calgary, they purchased their first home in Alberta, Canada.
 Taking advantage of the need for student housing, they fixed up an old student house and charged students $800 a month in rent, reports Money.